 Opening Times: 12pm-7pm, 7days

-Adorned with vintage motorbikes and a mural proclaiming their brewery motto “Carpe Bierum”, Waywayd is an incredibly cool brew bar that caters for all levels of beer geekery.
-Expect to find anything from hoppy pale ales to light, tart raspberry Berliner Weiss, smooth Oatmeal IPA and India Pale Lagers.
+Adorned with vintage motorbikes and a mural proclaiming their brewery motto “Carpe Bierum”, Wayward is an incredibly cool brew bar that caters for all levels of beer geekery.
+Expect to find anything from hoppy pale ales to light, tart raspberry Berliner Weisse, smooth Oatmeal IPA and India Pale Lagers.

 Location: 1 Gehrig Lane, Camperdown NSW 2050